We all know that case studies and testimonials play crucial roles in enhancing a company's credibility and driving conversions.

 Final Thoughts

-Case studies are driven by the questions that are asked - that's a fact.
+Case studies are driven by the quality of questions you ask—that’s a fact.